 Making "remote" work

-Investing in tools which help remote workers visualize their time and schedule work intelligently helps remote workers towards a healthier work-life balance.
-It also aids team collaboration by showing what everyone’s working on, and helps managers understand remote worker contributions.
+Investing in tools which help remote workers manage their time and schedule work intelligently helps them maintain a healthier work/life balance.
+Those that visualize all team activity also help managers balance remote resources, team priorities, project health and employee wellbeing.

-There are lots of tools that can help with this – like planning apps, activity journals and to-do lists – but the easiest and most thorough solution lies with automatic time tracking.
-Instead of making remote workers take notes and keep timers for all their activities, automatic trackers can record everything they work to a private timeline for them, which they can then easily share with their team.
+There are lots of tools that can help with this – like planning apps, activity journals and to-do lists – but the easiest and most thorough solutions are undoubtedly automatic time trackers.
+They meticulously record everything employees work on to a private timeline for them, which they can then easily share with their team.

 The benefits of meeting face-to-face should not be underestimated.
 It has been shown that employees who go into the office at least one day a week are the happiest.
 This is something that should be encouraged wherever possible (e.g. by offering "in-office days"), so that the benefits of on-site and remote work can be combined.

 Of course, things get harder when employees are located all around the world, but you still have options.
 Annual company meetups help build a stronger sense of community and give many colleagues a change to meet in-person for the first time, boosting a sense of belonging which helps employees become more engaged in their work.

 When back in your various locations, continue to hold regular remote team building activities.
 It’s all about keeping people talking – helping colleagues learn about each other and creating opportunities for self-expression.
-Beyond that, financially support you remote workers by offering remote stipends (e.g. paying for access to local co-working spaces.
+Beyond that, financially support you remote workers by offering remote stipends (e.g. paying for access to local co-working spaces).
 While they might not want to work there every day, it gives them the option to create a small professional community of their own.

 Finally, get serious about your recognition practices.
 One of the simplest ways of encouraging feedback is through regular check-ins – it helps remote workers feel you actually take their input seriously by protecting space for regular direct communication.
 Reward schemes can also be useful but should be tailored to remote workers, so that they don’t end up with a gift card that can’t be used in their local area.

 Remember, your remote workers should enjoy the exact same status and privileges as their in-house colleagues.
-Wherever people feel disconnected, undervalued or disadvantaged, ‘remote’ won’t work.
+Wherever people feel disconnected, undervalued or disadvantaged, "remote" just won’t work.